synaodev/leviathan-racket/README.md

   - If vcpkg fails to build SDL2 using MinGW and cites the `-mwindows` flag as a problem for pkgconfig, open SDL2's portfile and comment out the call to `vcpkg_fixup_pkgconfig`.
   - When running cmake, you then need to specifiy your target triplet and your compiler locations like this: `cmake <build-root> -G "MinGW Makefiles" -DCMAKE_C_COMPILER=<mingw-gcc-posix> -DCMAKE_CXX_COMPILER=<mingw-g++-posix> -DCMAKE_RC_COMPILER=<mingw-windres> -DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-mingw-<linking-type>`
   - If cross-compiling, leave out the `-G "MinGW Makefiles"` argument.
-## Python Scripts
+## Tools
-The dependencies required to run the python scripts are in `scripts/requirements.txt`.
+The dependencies required to run the python scripts are in `tools/requirements.txt`.
-- `scripts/fix_fontatlas.py` fixes transparency problems in BFMC's auto-generated font atlases.
+- `tools/alpha.py` fixes transparency problems in an image.
+Mostly used to correct BFMC's auto-generated font atlases.
-- `scripts/make_config.py` generates a default 'boot.cfg' file in a given directory.
+- `tools/config.py` generates a default 'boot.cfg' file in a given directory.
-- `scripts/make_palette.py` generates palettes and indexed textures from input textures.
+- `tools/palette.py` generates palettes and indexed textures from a given texture atlas.